Custom Search

 Preparation time: 30 minutes or less.

-First of all peel away the outer two or three layers of the artichokes - being careful with those dastardly spines!
+First of all peel away the outer two or three layers of the artichokes – being careful to avoid those dastardly spines!

-Take a pan and pour in water to a depth of about half a finger’s width, or quarter of an inch or so.
-Not too much though, the artichokes do not need to go for a swim!
+Next, take a pan and pour in water to a depth of about half a finger’s width – a quarter of an inch or so.
+Don’t use too much water, the artichokes don’t need to go for a swim!
 The size of the pan you use depends on how many artichokes you are cooking, logically.

 Artichokes, lovely artichokes!